IgorOK22rus/geoscan-lite_eng/camera.rst

 Camera presets
 ___________________

-By default, Geoscan UAVs equipped with Sony DSC-RX1RM2 cameras are shipped with 2 presets.
+Geoscan UAVs equipped Sony DSC-RX1RM2 cameras with 2 presets.

 Use **Mode dial** near ``on\off`` switcher to select preset for your needs.